cunnie/docs/mac-mini-CF.md

 Select **Configure with default settings**; click **Next**<br />
 Click **Start**<br />
 Click **Close**

+The next portion is important, at least it *will* be important 90 days from now when the root password expires and we're locked out of our vCenter.
+To avoid lock-out, we do the following:

+1. Click on the **Admin** tab
+2. Administrator password expires: Select **No**
+3. Click **Submit**

 #### 4. vCenter License, Datacenter, and Cluster